-Any student arrested for driving with a blood alcohol level of 0.08% or higher will be sent before the University Student Conduct Board.
-A finding of responsibility by the Board will result in, at minimum, a sanction of immediate suspension, ordinarily for the remainder of the term
+Any student arrested for driving while intoxicated will be sent before the University Student Conduct Board.
+A finding of responsibility by the board will result in, at minimum, a sanction of immediate suspension, ordinarily for the remainder of the term.

 Leave of Absence for Alcohol and Other Drug Use

 A key component of Colgate University’s mission is to provide a safe environment where students are able to pursue their academic and personal goals.
 The University may place a student on a Leave of Absence for Alcohol and Drug Use if the student’s behavior suggests that they repeatedly make unhealthy decisions about alcohol and/or other drug use, or engage in other practices associated with alcohol or other drugs that threaten the life, health, or safety of themselves or others.
 The University may impose leave of absence for significant or repeated violations of the terms of the University’s Policy on Alcohol and Drugs, as well as when a student accumulates 10 or more points under the Points System.